accessibilitywars/zaw2/content/builds/alac-condi-specter.md

 3. W3 Xera - Bringing a power option is recommended but this is not a strict contraindication.
 4. W6 Conjured Amalgamate - Bringing a power option is recommended.
 5. W7 Qadim the Peerless - If you need to pylon kite, just play a deadeye.

-#### Solo Play
-You probably want to take the ranged loadout for solo due to provision of self boons when you steal.
-Apart from siphon, feel free to stay in shroud longer as you need to use haunt shot to increase your number of might stacks.
-Swapping to scepter can give another source of might but this is an intensive drain on your initiative resource.

-## Video
-Coming Soon